 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to find that the water isn’t draining and you’re frustrated, you’ll know how it is.
-Not only can it slow down your morning routine it could also make it more difficult to clean after having finished.
-Although chemical drain cleaners are occasionally effective, they could also damage your pipes and damage the environment.
-The positive side is there’s a lot of methods that are natural to unblock a shower drain without resorting to harsh chemicals.
+If you’ve ever had the misfortune of taking a shower and realized that the water hasn’t been draining and you’re frustrated, you’ll know how it is.
+Not only does it slow down your morning routine it also makes it difficult to clean after you’re finished.
+Although chemical drain cleaners are occasionally effective, they could also damage your pipes and harm the environment.
+The good news is that there are a lot of ways that you can unblock a shower drain without resorting to harsh chemicals.

 Key Takeaways

-- There are many natural methods to unblock the drain of a shower for example, baking soda or vinegar or a wire hanger or a wet/dry vacuum.
+- There are many natural methods to get rid of the blockage in a shower by using baking soda and vinegar and a wire hanger or a dry/wet vacuum.

-- For the baking soda method and vinegar: gather materials, take off drain cover and debris, then pour baking soda in, then vinegar.
-Allow 30 minutes and then flush with boiling water.
+- For baking soda with vinegar: collect ingredients, unblock the cover for draining and any obstructions, and pour baking soda in, then vinegar.
+Wait 30 minutes, then flush with boiling water.

-- For wire hanger methods use a straight wire hanger while leaving the other end in its original form and then create a hook on the end and insert it in the drain and let it catch hair and other debris out.
+- To use wire hanger method Straighten the wire hanger and leave one end in its original shape and then create a hook on the top, and then place it into the drain and let it catch hair and debris out.

-- Method for wet/dry vacuums: set vacuum to "wet" mode and cover drains overflowing with cloth or tape, join the hose and create an airtight seal then turn it on for 3 minutes.
+- To use wet/dry vacuum method select the "wet" mode Cover drains that overflow with cloth or tape, connect the hose to create an airtight seal.
+Then turn it on for 3 minutes.

-- Avoid future blockages by using a hair strainer in your shower, running hot water following each use and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using a hair strainer in your shower.
+Run hot water following each use and avoiding using grease to clean your drains.

 - Baking soda